 At the time, Metaxas expressed Greek popular sentiment, which was the denial of allegiance.
 This refusal was passed through to the Greek press with the word ‘Ohi’ (No).
 The word ‘Ohi’ was first presented as a title in the main article of the newspaper 'Greek Future' of N. P. Efstratios on October 30, 1940.

 Traditions & Practical Information About This Day In Greece

 On this day in Greece, most public buildings and residences are decorated with Greek flags.
 You will see parades and other festivities throughout the country.
 It is a national holiday, which means that everything is closed, with the exception of cafes and food venues.

-The October 28th holiday is also celebrated by many Greek communities around the world; parades and festivities are observed internationally including major cities in the USA, Canada, and Australia.
+The October 28th holiday is also celebrated by many Greek communities around the world; parades and festivities are observed internationally including in major cities in the USA, Canada, and Australia.